 In almost every state in the U.S., you are required by law to carry auto insurance if you have a vehicle registered in your name.
 If you choose to forgo car insurance, you could be facing hefty fines, a license suspension and even jail time, to say nothing of the out-of-pocket costs if you cause an accident.
 Bankrate explores the consequences of driving without insurance so you understand how serious it can be.

 Do you have to have insurance to drive?

-- Bodily injury liability: This covers medical costs for injuries incurred by the people in the other car.
-It ranges from $10,000 up to $50,000 per person and $20,000 up to $100,000 per accident, depending on your state.
+- Bodily injury liability: This covers medical costs for anyone you injure in an auto accident.
+Minimum requirements usually fall between $10,000 to $25,000 per person and $20,000 to $50,000 per accident, but can be higher.

 What are the consequences of driving without insurance?